-Rewind-on-Close You can select whether the tape is rewound when the special file referring to the tape drive is closed.
-If rewind-on-close is selected, the tape is positioned at the beginning of the tape when the file is closed.
+Rewind-on-Close You can select whether the tape is rewound when the special file referring to the positioned at the beginning of the tape as part of the open process.

-Retension-on-Open You can select whether the tape is retensioned when the file is opened.
+You can select whether the tape is retensioned when the file is opened.
+Retension-on-Open

 Retensioning means winding to the end of the tape and then rewinding to the beginning of the tape to reduce errors.
-If retension-on-open is selected, the tape is positioned at the beginning of the tape as part of the open process.
+If retension-on-open is selected, the tape is